CardiacModelling/ical-model-review/Models/README.md

 - Nivala et al. 2012 - Stochastic simulation
 - Asakura et al. 2014 - CRU
 - Himeno et al. 2015 - CRU
+- Pohl et al. 2016
+  - Initial values of ACh equation not published
+  - Incompatible units of gCa
 ## Unchanged ICaL

 The models below were all inspected but then omitted as their equations and (non-conductance) parameters were found to be equivalent to a previous model.